rackspace-cookbooks/ntp/README.md

 )
 ```

 The timeX.int.example.org used in these roles should be the names or IP addresses of internal NTP servers.
-Then simply add ntp, or `ntp::default` to your run_list to apply the ntp daemon's configuration.
+Then simply add ntp, or `rackspace_ntp::default` to your run_list to apply the ntp daemon's configuration.

 ### undo recipe